Perspectives: new leadership for Canadian Hydro

 To this day, the hydropower industry refuses to sit back and watch the river flow by; it continues to reach for new horizons – such as ocean, tidal, and hydrokinetic power – and to innovate with technologies such as fish-friendly turbines and fish ladders.

 The hydro industry also seeks to partner with other renewable energy industries to build on synergies.
 After all, hydro and wind are a perfect match.
-To prevent power fluctuations in the transmission grid, intermittent renewables like wind need to be matched with highly flexible electricity sources.
+To prevent power fluctuations in the power infrastructure and transmission grid, intermittent renewables like wind need to be matched with highly flexible electricity sources.
 Is there a more flexible source than hydro?

 Over the coming months, I propose to focus on three main hydropower issues in Canada: